Heat resistance of SUMIKAEXCEL PES

-The thermal properties required for the design of SUMIKAEXCEL PES are shown in Table 3-1-1.
+The thermal properties required for designing SUMIKAEXCEL PES are shown in Table 3-1-1.

 4100G